 Taking control of your life is the goal.
 Without question, seek multiple resources to guide you to a better place.
-Addiction to drugs and alcohol are just part of the picture; additionally Trauma, Bipolar disorder and anger management will benefit from the 11 point action plan.
-Therapy, recovery systems and financial assistance (gov., job,other) are available if we look for it.
+Addiction to drugs and being homeless are just part of the picture; additionally trauma, bipolar disorder and anger management will benefit from the 11 point action plan.
+Therapy, recovery systems and financial assistance (gov., job, other) are available if we look for it.

 You will find what you need through multiple paths.